kubernetes-study-guide/Kubernetes-Study-Guide/32a_resource_quotas/README.md

 services.nodeports      0     0
 ```

-Objects limits is a powerful way to disable certain features in your namespace.
-E.g. If you want Terraform to be responsible for building loadbalancers, then you set services.loadbalancers to 0, and if you want Hashicorp Vault as your central secrets manager, then set secrets to 0.
+Setting objects limits is a powerful way to disable certain features in your namespace.
+E.g. If you want Terraform to be responsible for building your loadbalancers, then you set services.loadbalancers to 0, and if you want Hashicorp Vault as your central secrets manager, then set secrets to 0.

 Let's now try to breach a limit, let's try to exeed the pod limit, by scaling our current deployment to 3 pods: